colmap/colmap/doc/format.rst

 Sparse Reconstruction
 ---------------------

-COLMAP exports three text files for every reconstructed model: `cameras.txt`, `images.txt`, and `points3D.txt`.
-Comments start with a leading "#" character.
+COLMAP exports the following three text files for every reconstructed model:
+`cameras.txt`, `images.txt`, and `points3D.txt`.
+Comments start with a leading
+"#" character and are ignored.
+The first comment lines briefly describe the format of the text files, as described in more detailed on this page.

 To export the currently selected model in the GUI, choose ``File > Export model``.
 To export all reconstructed models in the current dataset, choose